 It’s time for dinner and quite honestly, this is where things went kind of wrong.
 Anybody who knows me is aware that I’m the size of a rake and have the appetite of a sparrow on a diet.
 It also doesn’t help that prior to Europe, I’ve somehow lost at least six kilos, making me look even worse.
 The bottom line is, I’m tiny.
 Very tiny.

 Given that I’ve eaten a lot today, I’m really not that hungry so I go for something from the entree menu.
 Surely I can handle that, right?
 Wrong.
-The plate I’m given is the size of the Soviet Union with enough for two of me on it.
+The plate I’m given is the size of the Soviet Union with enough for three of me on it.
 I do my best, but there’s no way I can finish this all.
 And unfortunately for me, two of the waiters are VERY unhappy with me for my lack of appetite.
 They’re visibly annoyed and telling me off.
 My dinner companions assure me I’ve done nothing wrong but I can’t help feeling a little upset.

 After dinner, the tour comtinues with the remnants of ancient Rome.
 I’m deeply impressed by the Forum, and the remains of an ancient 6 storey shopping centre.
 Yes, really.
 Of course, it all pales in comparison to the scale of the Colosseum.

 We take the metro back to the coach, which then drives to the campsite where we’ll be staying.
 And I’ve really lucked out here, because we have odd numbers and I have a whole cabin to myself.
-Please and thankyou.
+Please and thank you.